HackedByChinese/actual-recipes/Mushroom-seitan-stew.md

 Mushroom Seitan Stew
 ====================

-I want 'em thick and juicy... and vegan.
+>I want 'em real thick and juicy... and vegan.

+_Sir Mix-a-lot_

 You might be able to skip the seitan if you don't have it, but it's pretty important to the texture.
+Black garlic is pretty food hipsterish, but it gives a nice, hearty, chocolatey ass-end and even shitty grocery stores are starting to carry it.
+Fennel is something Post-Punk Kitchen (who created the recipe that this is based on) puts in every god damned thing that is supposed to be beefy.
+It's not necessary, but it does add some depth to the flavor.

+Mushrooms are key.
+They provide a lot of beefy texture.
+The PPK recipe is weak like old woman on mushrooms.
+I like a lot, like 8 to 12 oz, but I'd say 8 oz works.
+I prefer a mix of good quality mushrooms, like chanterelle, meitake, shitake, and oyster.

 *Prep time, 30min.
 Feeds 4-6, or maybe just yourself*